katiewalkerfurniture/katiewalkerfurniture.github.io/_furniture/eyersDiningSuite.md

   - //images.quru.com/image?src=kwf/commissions/KWFIslingtonTableLegs.tif
 ---

+_1385mm long x 550mm wide x 460mm high.
+(54&frac12;” x 21&frac12;” x 18”)_

 A private commission for a dining table and bench style seating in rippled ash with chenille upholstery.

-Table size: 2.8metres long x 1.3metres wide with a curved sided top.
-Two 1-2 seater accompanying bench style seats and two 5-6 seater accompanying bench style seats.
+The four bench seats are capable of seating four to sixteen comfortably.